UBC-MDS/BrokkR/README.md

 The pymine package includes the following four functions:

--   `create_id()`: Takes a vector of webpage urls formatted as strings as an input and returns a vector of unique string identifiers for each webpage based on their url.
-The identifier is composed of the main webpage name followed by a number.
+- `create_id()`: Takes a character vector of webpage urls as an input and returns a character vector of unique identifiers for each webpage based on their url.
+The identifier is composed of the main webpage name and if multiple urls share the same parent webpage name, then the sequential ids are appended by a number.
 - `text_from_url()` : Takes a vector of urls and using Rvest extracts the raw text from each and creates a dictionary.
 The keys contain the original URL and the values contain the raw text output as parsed by Rvest.
 - `duster()`: Takes a vector of urls and uses the above two functions to create a tibble with the webpage identifiers as a index, the raw url, and the raw text from the webpage with extra line breaks removed.
 - `bow()`: Takes a string text as an input and returns the vector of unique words it contains.

 ## Installation